Skip to main content

 Dr. Kate Morman

-Dr. Morman recently completed her doctorate from the at the University of Michigan’s Combined Program in Education and Psychology.
+Dr. Morman recently completed her doctorate from University of Michigan’s Combined Program in Education and Psychology.
 Her research aims to unpack educational infrastructure capable of sustaining educator practices that meaningfully center students’ cultural backgrounds.
 She is a third-generation educator who was raised in Kansas City and became an adult in Phoenix.
 A true millennial, she spends her time outside work hiking, crafting, and reading.

 Lab Members